-The main tool that we use is Microsoft Office 365, specifically Teams.
+The main tool that we used was Microsoft Office 365, specifically Teams and we will continue with this.

 - Microsoft Teams will continue to be used for communication and collaboration between teachers and pupils/parents, in the form of virtual lessons, setting of assignments and use of the 'chat' function. - Purple Mash will continue to be used as a tool for completing some assignment tasks.